jamesgraves/example-go-app/README.md

-Since that won't really help the other users of the upsilon library (because our main project may not be public), we need to push that bug fix back to our fork on upsilon.
+Since that won't really help the other users of the upsilon library (because our main project may not be public), we need to push that bug fix back to our fork of upsilon.

 ```
 $ git subtree push --prefix=src/github.com/upstream-author/upsilon upsilon-vendor working